 Freedom of religion includes freedom to practice no religion at all.
 It says so right in the study materials for the US naturalization civics test.

 Exercising freedom of religion includes — among other things — being allowed to take an alternate form of oath of of allegiance to the USA; in the alternate form, the applicant does not say “so help me God”.
-This freedom is codified in the US federal law.
+This freedom is codified in the US federal law and USCIS policy.

 However, taking the alternate oath requires checking one of the scary checkboxes on the application for naturalization.
 You know, where it says “If you answer ‘Yes’ to any of these questions, attach your written explanation why your answer was ‘Yes’ and any additional information or documentation that helps explain your answer”, which is the same procedure you would follow if you were a drug lord.
 (A drug lord who wanted to avoid perjury.)